-An interesting article in the New York Times Magazine explores recent scientific research into the impact that test anxiety has on brain chemistry.
+An article in the New York Times Magazine explores recent scientific research into the impact that test anxiety has on brain chemistry.
 The results suggest that very different tutoring approaches for dealing with test anxiety may be needed depending on the genetic makeup of the student.

 The subjects of the experiment were 779 junior high school students from Taiwan who had just taken a very stressful national exam.